-In order that we can all stay up to date on potentially dynamic class conditions, I expect students to check for Canvas announcements or messages in their inbox at least twice weekly.
-Students may also set their Canvas inbox to forward emails to their personal email.
+So that we can all stay up to date on potentially dynamic class conditions, I expect students to check for Canvas announcements or messages in their inbox at least twice weekly.
 This is very important.
+If I request a reply, please acknowledge receipt of my message.
+Students may set their Canvas inbox to forward emails to their personal email.